rabbitmq/rabbitmq-website/site/upgrade.md

 Some patch releases known to require a cluster-wide restart:

 * 3.6.7 and later cannot be mixed with earlier versions from the 3.6.x series
-* 3.6.6 and later cannot be mixed with earlier versions from the 3.6.x series
+* 3.6.6 and later cannot be mixed with later versions from the 3.6.x series
 * 3.0.0 cannot be mixed with later versions from the 3.0.x series

 **A RabbitMQ node will fail to [re-]join a peer running an incompatible version**.